tilt-dev/tilt.build/docs/personal_registry.md

 ---

-If you're building container images in dev, you'll need a place to put those images where your cluster can pull them.
+If you're building container images in dev, you'll need a place to put those images from which your cluster can pull them.

 ## The Easy Way (for 95% of Users)